ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/create.rst

         "type": "Victim"
     }

-Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can included in the body of a POST request for the ``victims`` object.
+Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``victims`` object.

 .. note::
     You can add multiple Attributes, Tags, and Security Labels to the Victim being created in a single POST request.
 Similarly, you can associate multiple Groups to the Victim being created in a single POST request.